MarcusL11/meta-back-end-developer-coursera/course-6-api/module-2-serializers/0-notes-serializers.md

     title = serializers.CharField(max_length=255)
 ```

-- the serializers field are the same as the ones in the Model.
+- If serializers field are the same as the ones in the Model.
 You can add all the ones that you want to be displayed in public here.

 - lets visit the `views.py` file and add the serializer